Health Anxiety Test: Are You a Cyberchondriac?

 Is this health anxiety test reliable without a professional consultation?

-It is based on validated clinical criteria and is a valuable first indicator, but it does not replace an assessment by a mental health professional.What should I do if my score is high?
+Find out if you suffer from cyberchondria with validated tests.
+The questionnaire is based on validated clinical criteria and constitutes a valuable first indicator, but it does not replace an assessment carried out by a mental health professional.What should I do if my health anxiety test score is high?

-A high score indicates that a consultation with a CBT psychotherapist or clinical psychologist may be helpful.
-Validated protocols exist, usually over 8 to 16 sessions.How often should I retake this test?
+A high score indicates that a consultation with a CBT practitioner or a clinical psychologist may be useful.
+Validated protocols exist to support this type of difficulty, generally in 8 to 16 sessions.How often should I retake this test to track my evolution?

 About the author